Colchester: Other

-The city centre is home to upmarket department store Fenwick (still referred to by locals by its former name of Williams & Griffin (Willie Gees)), Primark, H&M, Boots, WH Smith and many local independent stores.
-The 90-year-old M&S store on the High Street relocated to Stanway to the west of the city in 2022 adding to the large empty retail stores of the former Co-op and Debenhams in the heart of the city.
+The commercial centre is home to upmarket department store Fenwick (still referred to by locals by its former name of Williams & Griffin (Willie Gees)), Primark, H&M, Boots, WH Smith and many local independent stores.

 Landmarks

 Colchester War Memorial

 Colchester suffered in the First World War, losing some 1,248 in the conflict.
-As early as 1918 prominent voices in the city were calling for a war memorial, with Councillor Edgar A. Hunt making the first formal proposition in an open letter to the press published on Christmas Day of that year.
-Shortly after the publication of the letter, a committee was set up to decide the form of the monument, with several practical schemes favoured by the working class of the city.
+As early as 1918 prominent voices were calling for a war memorial, with Councillor Edgar A. Hunt making the first formal proposition in an open letter to the press published on Christmas Day of that year.
+Shortly after the publication of the letter, a committee was set up to decide the form of the monument, with several practical schemes favoured by the working class.
 The committee formed to choose a proposal decided on a sculptural monument on 16 May 1919 with a vote of 7 to 9.
-Following a visit to the Royal Academy's War Memorial Exhibition the sculptor Henry Charles Fehr was chosen to undertake the work, for which he was paid £3,000.
+Following a visit to the Royal Academy's War Memorial Exhibition, the sculptor Henry Charles Fehr was chosen to undertake the work, for which he was paid £3,000.
 The memorial consists of three human figures on a sculptural pedestal.
-The figures are of Saint George, an allegorical representation of peace and the Goddess Nike.
+The figures are of Saint George, an allegorical representation of peace and the goddess Nike.